 - Family & Friends Day (Van driver, photographer)

-- Homecoming (Bake sale, face painting, shirt sales, etc.)
+- Homecoming (Bake sale, face painting, shirt sales, event support, etc.)

-- High School or Middle School Retreat (various roles)
+- High School or Middle School Retreat (medical support)

 - International Host Family